-This new edition of the Encyclopedia of Climate Change, originally published in 2001 as the Encyclopedia of Global Warming, provides comprehensive coverage of global warming and climate change.
-It includes 551 essays and extensive back matter written specifically to provide students at high school and undergraduate levels with a comprehensive and convenient source of information on the fundamental science and sociopolitical issues, including the debates and controversies, surrounding climate change.
+This third edition of the Encyclopedia of Climate Change comprises more than 500 essays and extensive back matter written specifically to provide students at high school and undergraduate levels with a comprehensive and convenient source of information on the fundamental science, sociopolitical issues, and controversies surrounding climate change.

 Scope of Coverage